drbenn/hot-takes/README.md

 ## NestJS Namecheap deployment

+### stackoverflow post with full directions

+- [stackoverflow post](https://stackoverflow.com/questions/77768040/deploy-nestjs-server-api-in-namecheap-cpanel)

 ### Versioning issues
 - Namecheap latest version of Node is 14.21.2, NestJS current latest version 10, requires Node >= 16, so must use NestJS version 9 or below.
-- bcrypt requires a C dependency, _GLIBC_2.14_, which Namecheap does not support.
-Must use library bcryptjs as it is written completely in JavaScript and supported by Namecheap in production.

-### stackoverflow post with full directions

-- [stackoverflow post](https://stackoverflow.com/questions/77768040/deploy-nestjs-server-api-in-namecheap-cpanel)
+### Nestjs/schedule CRON service only in development
+- A dedicated server is required in production for NestJS/schedule cron jpbs to run, therefore, when deployed on Namecheap(Shared Hosting) the NestJs library is useless, and cron jobs are required with small PHP scripts through cPanel.
+And this Cron module/service becomes useless.

+- The current solution using cPanel PHP cron jobs hits the 'xit' GET route from the app.controller 12 hours apart around around 8am and 8pm eastern time.